Lunesta Addiction Signs and Symptoms: Stay Awake

 When used for an extended period, however, users can quickly become addicted.
 Some symptoms are vivid hallucinations and feelings of relaxation.
 Not surprisingly, Lunesta is a Schedule IV Controlled Substance.

-In case you think that you or someone you love might have an addiction to Lunesta, here some of the most common signs and symptoms of addiction:
+In case if someone might have an addiction to Lunesta, here some of the most common signs and symptoms of addiction:

 - Increase the prescribed dosage (even beyond 3mg)